 The restored facilities features state of the art furniture and technology upgrades, with 575 seats spread over three level auditoriums – Royal Stall, Dress Circle and Grand Balcony.

 Being a premier heritage landmark, The Royal Opera House stands as a key performance and creative hub in the city’s cultural landscape.

 I was here to attend a musical – dance performance ‘Antardrishti – Inner Vision’.
 Produced by a London based organisation Baluji Music Foundation, in collaboration with the British Council of India and Avid learning.

 Preceding to the show, the evening featured a pop-up exhibition of Braille tactile artworks created by the visually impaired.

-I got immersed in the sounds resonating through plucking of sitar strings, the magic of flutes and beats created through percussion of tabla & mridangam.
+I got immersed in the sounds resonating through plucking of sitar strings, the magic of flutes, and beats created through percussion of tabla and mridangam.

 The Inner Vision:

 “We value light, because it brings clarity to us.
 If there is no light you cannot see clearly.
 Where there is light you can see clearly.
 So what you actually value is not light, it is the clarity that it brings” – Sadhguru Jaggi Vasudev.